 The seasoned user will usually need the tutorial mainly to find out the exact usage of some commands he unforgiveably forgot about, retrieve some rarely used procedure, or find some clever gimmick that he never was aware of.
-Those people will first scan the whole tutorial quickly (in a matter of minutes) to see what's there and gloat about what's missing, and later on rely on the index.
+Those people will first scan the whole tutorial quickly in a matter of minutes to see what's there and gloat about what's missing, and later on rely on the index - or look into authoritative source, the PMX manual by Don Simons.

-Of course, once you have gotten acquainted well enough with PMX, all you'll ever need is Don Simons' "Quick Reference Table" 2.
-That summarizes the PMX symbols with all their
+Of course, once you have gotten acquainted well enough with PMX, all you'll ever need is Don Simons' "Quick Reference Table" 1.
+That summarizes the PMX symbols with all their options and always reflects the latest version.
+Errors found in the Quick Reference Table should be reported to Don Simons directly, whereas all complaints (outright errors, awkward formulations, missed subtleties) should be sent solely to the author.